moclad/docker-python-cronjob/README.md

 If there is no Private address section, you may be using a Google Apps account and then you need to check your organisation's settings.

 Note: you can use any http address you like, provided it works with the wget command.

+## Slack App Webhook

+There are various how-to's showing how to create incomming webhooks in slack.
+These will guide you to create one and use it python.